skrub-data/skrub/doc/index.rst

-giving feedback on successes and failures with the different techniques on real world data, and pointing us to open datasets on which we can do more empirical work. dirty-cat received funding from `project DirtyData
+giving feedback on successes and failures with the different techniques on real world data, and pointing us to open datasets on which we can do more empirical work. skrub received funding from `project DirtyData
 <https://project.inria.fr/dirtydata/>`_ (ANR-17-CE23-0018).

 ..
 [1] Patricio Cerda, Gaël Varoquaux.
 Encoding high-cardinality string categorical variables.
 2020.
 IEEE Transactions on Knowledge & Data Engineering.